targed/Awesome-Plugins/README.md

   - <details>
     <summary>Appypie</summary>

-    Appypie is a no-code app development platform that allows users to create mobile apps without writing a single line of code.
+    Plugin for Appypie, a no-code app development platform that allows users to create mobile apps without writing a single line of code.

     [Website](https://appypie.com)